mu-tao/safe-transfer/README.md

 On July 2nd 2024 the Bittensor network experienced hacks on a number of wallets.
 In response to this abrupt and large scale attack the Opentensor Foundation decided to firewall the chain ("make the chain un-accessible to further transactions") until the attack could be contained.
 On the following day we (OTF) discovered that the root cause of the attack came from a compromised Bittensor 6.12.2 version, which was latest on PyPy from May 22nd until May 29th 2024 and which leaked the wallet mnemonic details to the attacker when users called some wallet functions.
 For a detailed report on this incident, see [Bittensor Community Update — July 3, 2024](https://blog.bittensor.com/bittnesor-community-update-july-3-2024-45661b1d542d).

-It is possible that a large number of wallets that were actively using the Bittensor CLI at that time were compromised by the attack.
+It is possible that a number of wallets that were actively using the Bittensor CLI at that time were compromised by the attack.

 This repository is designed to help those users (compromised by the attack).
 These users will create a `safe_transfer` transaction--a legitimately signed transfer transaction from their potentially compromised wallet.
-This `safe_transfer` transcation will then be hand-carried by the OTF across the chain firewall and allowed to execute on the Bittensor Finney network (mainnet).
+This `safe_transfer` trasaction will then be hand-carried by the OTF across the chain firewall and allowed to execute on the Bittensor Finney network (mainnet).

-However, some of the wallets making these `safe_transfer` transactions could be compromised themselves, and therefore the attacker could create legitimate transactions which we (OTF) would not be able to discern.
+Some of the wallets making these `safe_transfer` transactions could be compromised themselves, and therefore the attacker could create legitimate transactions which we (OTF) would not be able to discern.
 To mitigate this risk OTF will run a process to filter and arbitrate between malicious transactions and those submitted by their previous owners.
 For details on this process, please refer to the [Arbitration Process](#step-5-arbitration-process) section at the bottom of this document.

 ## How to create a safe transfer?

 1. Users of this script will use the `python safe_transfer.py` function to create a text-based transaction printed on their terminal.
 2. The users will then message the ligitmately signed transaction to a verified member of the Bittensor Discord with username 'safe_transfer_helper' within the channel 'safe_transfer' channel.
-3. All safe transfers will be collected during a period of X days and will be filtered according to the arbitration process.
+3. All safe transfers will be collected during a period of X days and will be filtered according to the arbitration process explained in [Arbitration Process](#step-5-arbitration-process).

 ---
 ### Table of Contents